phirrehan/Piano/README.md

 #### IDE

-Install an IDE like Visual Studio or Code::Blocks.
+Install an IDE like `Visual Studio`, `Visual Studio Code` or `Code::Blocks`.

 #### SFML

-Download precompiled SFML 3 SDK from this [link](https://www.sfml-dev.org/download/).
+Click [here](https://www.sfml-dev.org/download/) to download a precompiled SDK of SFML 3.
 Click on the latest and stable version.
 Extract the archive to a location of your choice.
-It is recommended to keep the libraries in seperate folders from the IDE's directory.
+It is recommended to keep the library in seperate folder from the IDE's directory.

 #### Configuring IDE